On the dynamics of two photons interacting with a two-qubit coherent feedback network}: Steady-state output field state

 \subsection{Basic set-up}

 Let the two-level systems $G_1$ and $G_2$ be initialized in the ground states $|g_1\rangle$ and $|g_2\rangle$ respectively, and the input be in the two-photon state as given in Eq. (\ref{initial}).
-Then the initial joint system-field state is
+The abbreviation $|0\rangle=|g_1g_2\rangle$ is used for the ground state.